TREVOR MATTEA

 • What do you think needs to happen to make things right?

-In order to help them build vocabulary and avoid hurting others' feelings, I begin each morning by introducing a different emotion from Jim Borgman's "How Are You Feeling Today?" poster and asking, "What makes you feel __________?
+To help students build their vocabulary and avoid hurting others’ feelings, I start each morning by introducing a different emotion from Jim Borgman’s “How Are You Feeling Today?” poster.
+I then ask, “What makes you feel __________?”

 Picture